MwaiBanda/MwaiBanda/README.md

 - 👀 I ❤️ Kotlin & Swift
 - 🌱 I design, develop & deploy end-to-end native solutions for Android, iOS & iPadOS.
 - 📝 I'm enamored with design, its ability to shape reality, the journey from idea to concept, and then to product.
-All while being authentic & original, empathizing with the end-user to provide an experience that's uniquely tailored to meet that one user's need while fulfilling the business
+All while being authentic & original, empathizing with the end-user to provide an experience that's uniquely tailored to meet that one user's need while fulfilling the business requirement.
 ### 🛠 Languages & Tools:
 <p align="center">